byu-cpe/ecen520_student/tx_sim/UART_Transmitter_sim.md

 There are tutorials for using TCL on the 320 page [here](https://byu-cpe.github.io/ecen320/tutorials/lab_03/04_tcl_tutorial/) and [here](https://byu-cpe.github.io/ecen320/tutorials/lab_04/00_tcl_tutorial_2/).
 Note that you are not required to simulate with `.tcl` files and such files will not be graded as part of this assignment.
 -->
-We will be using and writing testbenches through the semester to help aid in your verification efforts.
+We will be using and writing test-benches through the semester to help aid in your verification efforts.
 A testbench, [tx_tb.sv](./tx_tb.sv), has been created for you to test your transmitter.
-This testbench also includes a behavioral model of a simple UART "receiver", [rx_model.sv](./rx_modelsv).
+This testbench also includes a behavioral model of a simple UART "receiver", [rx_model.sv](./rx_model.sv).
 You will need to test your transmitter with this testbench (and associated model) and make sure it operates without any warnings or errors.

 Although you are free to use the GUI version of the ModelSim tools during the development process, you will be required to build your project using the command line.
 All grading of your assignment will be done by building your project using the command line.
 This will involve creating a `makefile` with a number of rules for simulating and synthesizing your project.
 <!--
 A resource page with instructions for using the Vivado [command line](../resources/vivado_command_line.md) is available for you.
 -->
 When your transmitter operates correctly with the testbench, create a makefile with the `sim_tx` rule that will simulate your transmitter with the testbench from the command line.
 Here is a sample makefile rule that will run the testbench simulation from the command line (you may need to adapt this to the names used by your design files):

 ```
 sim_tx: tx.sv
     vlog tx.sv tx_tb.sv rx_model.sv
     vsim -c work.tx_tb -do "run -all; quit"
 ```

 **Note** the use of the `quit` command in the `vsim` command.
 This is necessary to exit the simulation after the simulation is complete so you can go on to the next makefile rule.